 Some require a local match, while others are fully funded.
-Approximately 38% of the state general fund available for appropriation is transferred to local governments for education, roads, infrastructure, and local employee salaries.
-The fact that many of these local projects and programs are legally required creates further silos of government revenue that inhibits full flexibility in the budgeting process.

-Budget Crises and Fiscal Cliffs

-For more than a decade, Louisiana has had multiple budget crises, often bailed out by large amounts of federal funding related to an emergency, such as a natural disaster, a recession, and most recently, the pandemic.
+Approximately 40% of the state general fund available for appropriation is transferred to local governments for education, roads, infrastructure, and local employee salaries.9 The fact that many of these local projects and programs are legally required creates further silos of government revenue that inhibits full flexibility in the budgeting process.
+9 Louisiana Legislature, House Bill 1 of the 2022 Regular Legislative Session PELICAN INSTITUTE | Citizen's Guide to the FY24 Louisiana Budget Budget Crises and Fiscal Cliffs For more than a decade, Louisiana has had multiple budget crises, often bailed out by large amounts of federal funding related to an emergency, such as a natural disaster, a recession, and most recently, the pandemic.
 But when that federal funding expires or when state revenue decreases, Louisiana is left with a "fiscal cliff."
 The fiscal cliff, as it is called colloquially, is considered a large decline in funds available for when revenues decrease or when one-time federal funds expire and aren't sufficient to pay for the proposed level of spending.
 It's important to note that they're only cliffs when spending isn't adjusted in an appropriate, corresponding manner and lawmakers have not responsibly prepared for the temporary funds drying up.
 That is why spending one-time money on recurring expenses without a sustainability plan is dangerous, and exactly why some lawmakers have called for a more responsible approach in recent years.